NYU-Processor-Design/nyu-processor-design.github.io/src/vip_course_docs/syllabus.md

 Team members are expected to update their notebooks weekly.
 An accepted PR represents full credit for the purposes of grading.

+It is not the intent that notebooks represent solely individual work.
+This is not a test, members' individual knowledge is not under consideration.
+Group efforts on labs, developing documentation, or achieving individual or team-wide objectives are all acceptable work for the purposes of the VIP design notebook.

 ## Required Materials

 There are no required materials for this course.
 Introductory project